Launching dynamic pricing:

 specialized services of the store ("a click-and-collect option", "the store is a warehouse of an online store").

-For such an analysis, algorithms work with a base of stores with filled-in properties.
+For this analysis, algorithms work with a database of stores that have their properties accurately recorded.

-The result is pairs of stores with the most similar indicators and characteristics.
+The outcome is pairs of stores exhibiting the most similar indicators and characteristics.

 2

-Simplified Approach.
-Choosing Stores and Categories for A/B Testing in a Small Retail Chain
+Simplified Approach: Selecting Stores and Categories for A/B Testing in a Small Retail Chain

-1 – Often the quality and volume of the retailer's data are lower than the level required for the machine learning algorithms' work.
+1 – The quality and volume of the retailer's data may be insufficient for effective machine learning algorithm operation.

-3 – Due to the small number of stores, some chains don't have two similar stores.
-All stores of the chain differ significantly in certain indicators and characteristics.
+3 – In some cases, small retail chains may not have two similar stores.
+All stores within the chain might differ significantly in specific indicators and characteristics.

-Display sales charts for all stores; the minimum period is 1 year.
+Display sales charts for all stores, covering a minimum period of one year.

-Compare the dynamics of the performances of stores: revenue, number of purchases, average amount of purchases, units per transaction, and so on.
-Clustering algorithms can help detect stores with similar performances.
+Compare the dynamics of store performance, such as revenue, number of purchases, average purchase amount, units per transaction, and so on.
+Clustering algorithms can help identify stores with similar performance.
+When there are only a few stores, visually identifying stores with similar dynamics is also possible.

-Example 3 at the beginning of the article (about how the new residential complex affected sales during the pilot) shows why considering trends is crucial for the pilot evaluation:
+To uncover hidden trends, analyze sales dynamics over several years.
+As previously mentioned, hidden trends involve cases where a store is experiencing slow but consistent growth or decline.
+Example 3 at the beginning of the article (regarding the impact of a new residential complex on sales during the pilot) demonstrates why considering trends is essential for pilot evaluation:

 An example of the hidden trend.
 Due to the number of district inhabitants grew, in a few years the test hypermarket (red line) surpassed the control hypermarket's performance (blue line).